Must-Have Travel Accessories for Long Flights

 We recommend joggers, as they have pockets, and look decent, but they feel soft, comfy and stretchy like savvy sweatpants.

-Passport holders (wallet or pouch)
+Passport holders (case or travel wallet)

 A passport case doesn’t really help you travel, but it does help protect your passport from spills or accidents that happen inside of your bag or around you while you have your passport out.